ystreet/librice/rice-c/README.md

 pkg-config --modversion rice-proto
 ```

-If you need to build `rice-proto` with the C API, have a look at [the
+If you need to build `rice-proto` with the C API, have a look at [rice-proto's
 README](https://github.com/ystreet/librice/tree/main/rice-proto).

 Once the the prerequisite is handled, you can build `rice-c` using a